 2. Proof That You Can Make the Loan Payments

 Many lenders want to see proof in your ability to make payments on the loan they’re giving you.
 Typically, that comes in the form of proof of income.
 You may need to provide copies of W-2s, paycheck stubs or tax documents to demonstrate how much you make each month.
+An applicant must be able to show verifiable income.
+Insufficient income can result in a denied loan application.

 If you don’t have a traditional income, you may need to provide documents showing where the money is going to come from to pay the debt.
 That could include documents demonstrating your self-employment income, investment income or even a savings account with enough money to let you make payments.